lukaszwojcik89/lukaszwojcik89/README.md

 <img align="left" alt="html5" src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" /><img align="left" alt="css3" src="https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white" />

 -->
-I’m a Python developer from Poland with solid experience in Django, especially when it comes to building RESTful APIs with Django REST Framework.
-I’ve also got a working knowledge of JavaScript and React from a dedicated three-month course.
-I’m genuinely into continuous learning, currently exploring data science, and I’m looking for new challenges that will push my skills even further.
+I’m a Python developer with strong experience in Django, mainly focused on designing and building RESTful APIs.
+On a daily basis, I work with Django REST Framework to create reliable and scalable backend solutions.
+I’m also an AI enthusiast, fascinated by how artificial intelligence can be applied both in everyday life and in business.
+While my main stack is Python and Django, I have some basic knowledge of JavaScript and React from earlier projects and courses.
+I’m always eager to grow, explore new technologies, and take on challenges that push both my skills and the value I bring to the teams I work with.

 ## Connect with me
 <br>[<img align="left" alt="linked-in" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/lukaszwojcik89/)